Constitution of Guinea-Bissau

 The Constitution of Guinea-Bissau is the basic law governing Guinea-Bissau.
-It was adopted in 1984, came into force on 6 May 1984, and revised in 1991, 1993 and 1996.
+It was adopted in 1984 as a communist state constitution, came into force on 6 May 1984, and revised in 1991, 1993 and 1996 following democratization.
+After the coup d'état on 26 November 2025, the constitution was suspended and replaced with a transitional charter.
+A constitutional referendum on 30 August 2026 was held, where the people of Guinea-Bissau could voted for a new constitution.
+The majority voted for the new constitution.